Marine Sea NetworksMaritime · Satcom · IT

-Every commercial vessel between the Atlantic and Pacific transits Panama.
-We attend at both ends of the canal — MIT and CCT on the Caribbean side, Balboa and Rodman on the Pacific — and during canal transit anchorages.
+Need a VSAT technician or marine IT technician for your vessel transiting Panama?
+Every commercial vessel between the Atlantic and Pacific transits the canal.
+Our technicians attend at both ends — MIT and CCT on the Caribbean side, Balboa and Rodman on the Pacific — and during canal-transit anchorages.
 Customs cleared via Panama Pacífico for incoming spares.

 Response time